 Sakurai is enjoying his college life.
-He has all the time in the world to relax and enjoy his alone time… Well, that was until his junior from high school started college and decided to shake things up a bit!
+He’s free to relax and enjoy his alone however he wants… Well, that was until Uzaki, his junior from high school started at the same college and decided to shake things up a bit!

 What did you watch?

 When I was picking my shows to cover for the Summer 2020 schedule, this was one that I was considering, however, I ultimately went with the two that I thought I would get the most enjoyment out of.
-Well, we all know how that went, so now I’m getting through the other shows that made it to the shortlist to see if I could have made some better choices.
-Ultimately, it’s impossible to know exactly what would have been good and the fact that I’m now binge-watching them may change my perception altogether.
-Anyhow, first up is Uzaki-Chan which I was expecting to be similar to Magical Sempai.
-Let’s dive in, but don’t forget there will be spoilers.
+Well, we all know how that went (cough, cough… Deca-Dence and Gibiate).
+After finishing those shows, I went back and watched the ones that I had shortlisted to see if I could have made some better choices.
+Ultimately, it’s impossible to know exactly what would have been good and the fact that I binge-watched them may change my perception altogether.
+Anyhow, I loved Uzaki-chan enough to rewatch and review the entire series before heading into season two.

 Sakurai is a bit of a loner, but he likes it that way.
 He can relax and enjoy his private time playing games and watching movies.
 He’s got a nice job in a calm and relaxed cafe.
 Everything is just how he wants it.
 Then, his junior from high school, Hana Uzaki starts at the college and watches him lounge around as a loner.
 The following year, she resolves to help him by hanging out with him whenever she can.

 Before he realises it, Uzaki has all but taken over his life.
 She now has a job at the same cafe and comes over almost daily to play games.
 But then, is Sakurai happier now than he was before?
 It’s hard to tell just from his appearance as he has menacing eyes and spends a lot of time yelling at Uzaki who in turn spends a lot of time ridiculing him and laughing at him.
 It’s not a normal relationship, but it seems to work… maybe…